braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/front.md

 ### Step 2: Create an outbound SMS campaign

-Next, you'll create an SMS campaign that will listen for webhooks from Front and template in the Front Agent’s response into an outbound SMS to the customer.
+Next, you'll create an SMS campaign that will listen for webhooks from Front and an custom SMS response to your customers.

 #### Step 2.1: Compose your message